Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Preliminary Analysis

-\begin{theorem} For each covering-set $S$, $\bar{H}(\TF)\subseteq S$. \end{theorem} \begin{proof} Let $S \subseteq \bar{H}$ be a covering-set.
+\begin{theorem} For each covering set $S$, $\bar{H}(\TF)\subseteq S$. \end{theorem} \begin{proof} Let $S \subseteq \bar{H}$ be a covering set.
 Assume, for the sake of contradiction that there exists some facet $F_i \in \TF$ for which $\hibar \notin S$.
-By Theorem~\ref{theo:valid-facet}, a facet $F_i$ is a \emph{valid top facet} if and only if there exists a depth~$1$ cell in $\A(\C)$ which is covered by $\hibar$ (and only by $\hibar$).
-We know that each point in the unit sphere is covered by some hemisphere $h \in S$, therefore some hemisphere $\hjbar \in S$ covers a point in this cell.
+By Theorem~\ref{theo:valid-facet}, a facet $F_i$ is a \emph{valid top facet} if and only if there exists a depth~$1$ cell $\xi$ in $\A(\C)$ which is covered by $\hibar$ (and only by $\hibar$).
+We know that each point in the unit sphere is covered by some hemisphere $h \in S$, therefore some hemisphere $\hjbar \in S$ covers a point in $\xi$.
 By the definition of a cell, if some point in the cell is contained in $\hjbar$ then the entire cell is contained in $\hjbar$.
-We also assumed that $\hibar$ covers this cell, this means that this cell is of depth 2, at least.
-Contradiction. \end{proof}
+We also assumed that $\hibar$ covers $\xi$, this means that $\xi$ is of depth at least two, in contradiction to $F_i$ being a valid top facet. \end{proof}

-Our next step is to give an algorithm that finds, in linear time, a set of open hemispheres in $\bar{H}$ whose union covers the entire unit sphere and whose size is bounded by a constant (specifically, 12).
+Our next step is to give an algorithm that finds, in linear time, a set of 12 open hemispheres in $\bar{H}$ whose union covers the entire unit sphere.